 - Wellness leadership

 Participants are asked to reflect on the application of this content in relation to their own well-being and to identify ways in which they can promote individual and institutional wellness in their daily interactions with colleagues, students, patients, and community members.
 Trainings involve a day at Fetzer’s Seasons Retreat Center along with sessions at WMed.
-For faculty, staff, and residents/fellows, 10 CE hours are available.
+For physicians, faculty, nurses, staff, and residents/fellows, 8 CE hours will be available.
 For students, trainings are offered as an M1/M2 elective.
+Interested participants are asked to submit a brief letter of interest to their chair/supervisor and to Karen Horneffer-Ginter.

 - Retreat: Wedesday, November 20, 2019, 9:00 a.m.-4:00 p.m., Fetzer Seasons Retreat Center